His life was a mess.

 ‘What caused your wound?’
 Harry asked after she had calmed down a bit.

 ‘Wand-wielders.
 They came into my cave and tried to kill me.
-They feared me too much though, so they ran away half-finished.’
+They feared me too much though, so they ran away half-finished.
+One of them shot a spell at my fangs and blasted a hole into it.
+This wound has pained me since.'

 Ah, of course.
-Probably some naïve adventurers looking for a good catch discovered the resting place of the Wise-one.
+Probably some naïve adventurers discovered the resting place of the Wise-one and wanted their minute of fame.
 He had to deal with some of these disillusioned people before, barely adults who thought they were more skilled than they actually were.
 Of course, that did not excuse their barbaric actions.
 It was a pity there were no laws about these sort of things, otherwise, none of this would have happened.

 ‘Then I will have to apologise on their behalf.
 If you would like I could throw some wards up around the cave for you?’